Licensing criteria for hospital-based ECE services

 To ensure children’s safety, all indoor and outdoor furniture and equipment at the service must comply with New Zealand Safety Standards.

 The New Zealand Standard for playground equipment and surfacing is NZS5828:2004 Playground equipment and surfacing.
-There is a handbook specifically for use by ECE service providers – SNZ HB 5828.2:2006 Supervised Early Childhood Facilities – Playground Equipment and Surfacing Handbook.
+There is a handbook specifically for use by ECE service providers – SNZ HB 5828.2:2006 Supervised Early Childhood Facilities – Playground Equipment and Surfacing Handbook(external link).
 The handbook has been prepared to assist service providers to understand the application of the standard NZS5828:2004 for ECE services.

 Before purchasing new equipment or safety surfacing, the service should ensure the product has been tested against the specifications of NZS5828:2004 and the manufacturer can supply a certificate of compliance for that product.